ccraddock/gigascience_brainhack_commentary/brainhack_commentary.md

 	- encourage others to host brainhacks in their own areas
 	- series of events that culminate at the OHBM hackathon??
 	- motivate post-conference publications and brainhack thematic series
+	- variation of the format into a teaching-oriented event?

 # Conclusions